rails/rails/guides/source/active_record_validations.md

 end
 ```

-The default error message for this helper is _"doesn't match confirmation"_.
+The default error message for this helper is _"doesn’t match confirmation"_.

 ### `comparison`